Applications for Save the Family’s transitional or rapid re-housing program are handled by the Family Housing Hub

-Save the family uses a 3-tiered approach to the HFIP: Housing, Case Coordination and Supportive Services to assist homeless and impoverished families throughout Maricopa County, Arizona.
-With four unique housing programs to address the particular circumstances of each family, combined with a variety of supportive services for children and adults, Save the Family is now helping over 650 families each year.
+Save the Family uses a 3-tiered approach to the HFIP: Housing, Case Coordination and Supportive Services to assist homeless and impoverished families throughout Maricopa County, Arizona.
+With four unique housing programs to address the particular circumstances of each family, combined with a variety of supportive services for children and adults, Save the Family is now helping nearly 700 families each year.
 All programs are aligned to help families address poverty, overcome homelessness and achieve self-sufficiency.

 Families in this program often need to learn basic life skill, address mental health and substance abuse, and overcome trauma prior to entering Rapid Re-Housing or permanent housing.

 Save the Family’s newest innovation to address family homelessness, Step Up to Independence was launched in 2019.
 This creative approach utilizes partnerships with public school homeless liaisons to identify and intervene in the lives of families before they are living on the streets.

 If you are interested in learning more about Step Up to Independence as an option for your family, submit a pre-screen questionnaire to begin the application process.

 COVID-19 Eviction Prevention Program

 If you are a Mesa or Gilbert resident and have suffered financial hardship as a result of COVID-19, you may be eligible to apply for Save the Family’s Eviction Prevention Programs.
 Applications are available online.

 You may drop off completed applications in person at 125 E. University Drive, Mesa, AZ 85201.
 You may also submit your application materials by fax at (480) 898-1191.